Black holes shielded by magnetic fields: Magnetized Schwarzschild black hole

 The magnetized Schwarzschild metric (Eq. \ref{sz}) is not asymptotically flat, which means that the magnetic field is extended to infinity.
 However, in reality, the magnetic field of a BH cannot be extended upto $r \rightarrow \infty$.
-Therefore, for the practical purpose, here we consider the uniform magnetic fields are perceived upto a fixed radius $r_f$ (say, $r_f \sim 10^5M$ \cite{fkr, bp}) \footnote{ Although the sphere of gravitational influence could be extended upto $r \sim 10^7M$, the uniform $B$ is not necessarily extended upto the same distance. $r \sim 10^2M$ \cite{bp, cb17} is considered to be close to a BH in the accretion physics \cite{bcb2}, whereas the outer radius of the disk is generally considered as $\sim 10^5M- 10^6M$ \cite{fkr, bp, bcb19, bcb2}.
-In case of the orbiting star around a BH, the reference of the farthest (closest) star S85 (S4711) orbiting Sgr A* with a period $P=3580$ yr ($7.6$ yr \cite{pei}) with the orbital radius $\sim 10^6M$ ($\sim 10^4M$) could be also taken into consideration.
-Here we consider that the stars and gas orbit a BH safely (without being destroyed by the central BH instantaneously), if their orbits occur in the range of $10^4M-10^6M$.
+Therefore, for the practical purpose, here we consider the uniform magnetic fields are perceived upto a fixed radius $r_f$ (say, $r_f \sim 10^5R_g$ \cite{fkr, bp}) \footnote{ Although the sphere of gravitational influence could be extended upto $r \sim 10^7R_g$, the uniform $B$ is not necessarily extended upto the same distance. $r \sim 10^2R_g$ \cite{bp, cb17} is considered to be close to a BH in the accretion physics \cite{bcb2}, whereas the outer radius of the disk is generally considered as $\sim 10^5R_g- 10^6R_g$ \cite{fkr, bp, bcb19, bcb2}.
+In case of the orbiting star around a BH, the reference of the farthest (closest) star S85 (S4711) orbiting Sgr A* with a period $P=3580$ yr ($7.6$ yr \cite{pei}) with the orbital radius $\sim 10^6R_g$ ($\sim 10^4R_g$) could be also taken into consideration.
+Here we consider that the stars and gas orbit a BH safely (without being destroyed by the central BH instantaneously), if their orbits occur in the range of $10^4R_g-10^6R_g$.
 In that case, they should be fairly detected from the astrophysical observation.
-Referring to the above scenarios, here we consider the sphere of magnetic influence as $r_f \sim 10^5M$.
+Referring to the above scenarios, here we consider the sphere of magnetic influence as $r_f \sim 10^5R_g$.
 This astrophysically detectable range should be valid for both the accretion disk and orbiting stars.
 Using this idea, we can constrain $B$, above which a magnetized BH could remain undetectable.} around an astrophysical BH.
-The similar structure is also considered in other papers (for example, see \cite{bamba}, \cite{cy}) as well.
-Thus, $r_B$ does not arise at all in reality for $B << B_M$, as $r_B >> r_f$.
-For example, $B=10^2$ G$=10^{-21}$ m$^{-1}$ \cite{eatough} seems to be extremely weak compared to $B_M \sim 10^8$ T $\sim 10^{-11}$ m$^{-1}$, if one fits/models the supermassive BH (SMBH) Sgr A* in the magnetized Schwarzschild metric mentioned in Eq. (\ref{sz}).
-Notice, here the calculated $r_B \sim 10^{21}$ m $\equiv 10^{11}M >> r_f$ is unfeasible, hence $r_B$ does not occur in this case.
-For $r_B >> r_f$ (applicable only for the weakly magnetized Schwarzschild BH), the effect of magnetic fields at $r > r_f$ is almost zero.
+The similar structure is also considered in other papers \cite{bamba, eatough, cy} as well.
+For example, the typical size of the uniform magnetic field ($B \sim 10^{15}$ G) for a magnetar is taken as $10^8$ km \cite{bamba} which is $10^7$ times of its radius (i.e., $\sim 10$ km).
+In our case, we have studied those BHs which are formed by collapsing and/or by merging of the magnetized progenitors (e.g. neutron stars, magnetars), and that the magnetic field cannot `slide off' from these BHs as shown in \cite{lyu83}.
+Therefore, considering all the above-mentioned facts, we choose $r_f$ as $10^5$ times of the radius ($\sim 2R_g$) of the BH.
+Note that $r_f \sim 10^5R_g$ is not considered as a stringent upper/lower limit.
+Rather, it ($r_f \sim 10^5R_g$) is chosen as an empirical value for the purpose of demonstration in a realistic scenario, as discussed above.